Soy Hull

 How can a material tell a story?
 How can we explore the dialogue between material, people, and the environment?

 As a major by-product within the soy industry, 20 million tons of soy hulls are generated per year globally, either becoming waste or being used as cattle feed.
 Through intensive laboratory experimentation and research, the designers were able to achieve versatile properties through various treatment methods, such as the creation of sheets, panels, and grinding into microscale to create a paste that becomes a strong binding agent when dried.
-To illustrate the diverse material properties, they have developed a prototype of children’s footwear that is lightweight, durable, and flexible.
+To illustrate the diverse material properties, they have developed a prototype of children’s footwear that is lightweight, durable and flexible.

 The history of soy has always been intrinsically intertwined with cultural history.
 What does the future of soy look like?
-Exploring soy hulls as a biomaterial is a push towards a future global story of soy in the age of sustainability.
+Exploring soy hulls as a biomaterial is a step towards a future global story of soy in the age of sustainability.

 These initial experiments and research provided an overview of the multifaceted properties that the material could achieve, from which the idea of footwear was born.
 With this concept in mind, the treatment methods and compositions were tested systematically to optimise the desired properties.
 Already having a rough estimate of compositions and methods from previous samples, the ingredients were meticulously balanced and narrowed down to the precise recipe that is used in the prototype.